Average Class Size: 19

 Standardized Test (SAT and ACT)

-Standardized test scores are required for admission to Keuka College.
+Standardized test scores are not required for admission to Keuka College, but can help a student when it comes to academic scholarships.
 The average for those students who have asked us to consider their scores is 1453 (SAT) and 21 (ACT).

 We accept applications anytime during the year.

 The essay should be submitted with the Application for Undergraduate Admission and Scholarship Opportunities.

 At least one letter of recommendation, preferably from a teacher, guidance counselor, is required; however, students typically submit two or three.

 Transcripts must be sent from the high school guidance office to our admissions office.
 We are aware that many high school students have completed college courses, and questions pertaining to credit transfers should be directed to the Office of the Registrar.
 AP courses with an exam score of three or higher will transfer to Keuka.